WalletConnect/walletconnect-docs/docs/cloud/blockchain-api.md

 The Blockchain API is the RPC service that powers Web3Modal's blockchain functions such as account balances, ENS resolution, transaction history, and more.

 :::info
 Blockchain API is not the same as the WalletConnect protocol.
-WalletConnect protocol supports wallets on all chains using the CAIP-25 standard.
+WalletConnect protocol supports wallets on all chains using the [CAIP-25](https://chainagnostic.org/CAIPs/caip-25) standard.
 We do not accept requests for new chains to be added to our Blockchain API.
-Please see your SDK's relevant documentation on how to add RPC URLs for chains you want to support that Blockchain API does not.
+Please see your SDK's relevant documentation on how to add RPC URLs for chains you want to use that Blockchain API does not.
 :::

 ## Features